Jimmy Blacklock: Judicial career

-In August 2021, Blacklock, writing for the Texas Supreme Court, ruled that the Texas Constitution "authorize[s] each [legislative] chamber to compel the attendance of absent members, by physical compulsion if necessary."
+In August 2021, Blacklock, writing for the Texas Supreme Court, ruled that the Texas Constitution "authorizes each legislative chamber to compel the attendance of absent members, by physical compulsion if necessary."
 The ruling was in response to Texas House Democrats fleeing the state to deny the chamber the quorum needed to vote on a controversial election bill.

 In February 2022, Governor Abbott ordered the Texas Department of Family and Protective Services (DFPS) to investigate child abuse claims filed against parents who might be providing their transgender children with gender-transition procedures.
-After the ensuing legal battle, Blacklock wrote for an unanimous Court to strike down a state-wide injunction issued by a federal judge blocking investigation into parents of transgender youths, but he also ruled that the governor did not have the authority to order such investigations.
+After the ensuing legal battle, Blacklock wrote for a unanimous Court to strike down a state-wide injunction issued by a lower court judge blocking investigation into parents of transgender youths, but he also ruled that the governor did not have the authority to order such investigations.
 However, Blacklock and two other justices dissented from the Court's decision to block investigation into Doe's family, who had initiated the lawsuit against Abbott.